Skip to content

 • Are they cancelled?
 A conviction already expunged from the Central Register of Convicts should not count.

 • Are they "of the same nature"?
-The law requires previous convictions for offences within the same Title of the Criminal Code.
+For theft, the law requires prior convictions for offences within the same Title of the Criminal Code (CP); for fraud, within the same chapter.
 An assault conviction does not count for the theft threshold.

 • Were they issued with full guarantees?
 Many misdemeanour convictions are issued in absence of the accused.
 If there was procedural defect, nullity can be requested.